 A formal request for student teaching placement(s) is sent to the appropriate official at each school system.
 (Some teachers will ask to interview the student teaching applicant.
 The applicant will need to make individual arrangements for the interview.)
 The request form is then returned to the University with the name of the cooperating teacher(s) or the information that the request cannot be filled.
-Most schools return these forms before the Spring Fling in April; assignments are distributed at that meeting if available.
+Assignments are distributed as they become available.
 Teacher candidates should contact their cooperating teachers as soon as placements are known to introduce themselves and to get information about the first days of school.
-It is helpful for the teacher candidates to visit their cooperating teachers, if possible, before the school year ends.
+It is helpful for the teacher candidates to visit their clinical educators, if possible, before the school year ends.

-START OF SCHOOL EXPERIENCE (S.0.S)
+START OF SCHOOL EXPERIENCE (S.O.S)

-By the end of July of the student teaching year, the teacher candidate should again contact their cooperating teacher(s) to confirm dates for the beginning of the school year (the first four days of the teachers' contract), decide where to meet the cooperating teacher(s) the first day, make lunch arrangements, etc.
+By the end of July of the student teaching year, the teacher candidate should again contact their clinical educator(s) to confirm dates for the beginning of the school year (the first four days of the teachers' contract), decide where to meet the clinical educator(s) the first day, make lunch arrangements, etc.

-All teacher candidates are expected to "shadow" their cooperating teachers during at least the first four days of the teachers' contract.
-This experience allows the teacher candidate to see what is involved in opening the school year, meet students they will be teaching, and begin developing a professional relationship with the cooperating teacher(s).
-In situations where teacher candidates have two placements, the candidate will need to work with both cooperating teachers to establish the schedule for these first four days of school.
+All teacher candidates are expected to "shadow" their clinical educator(s) during at least the first four days of the teachers' contract.
+This experience allows the teacher candidate to see what is involved in opening the school year, meet students they will be teaching, and begin developing a professional relationship with the clinical educator(s).
+In situations where teacher candidates have two placements, the candidate will need to work with both clinical educators to establish the schedule for these first four days of school.

-Cooperating teachers should use the teacher candidate's "extra hands" to help in preparations during these first days of school.
-Teacher candidates should take every opportunity to learn about the school, the cooperating teacher(s), and the topics they will be teaching during student teaching.
+Clinical educators should use the teacher candidate's "extra hands" to help in preparations during these first days of school.
+Teacher candidates should take every opportunity to learn about the school, the clinical educator(s), and the topics they will be teaching during student teaching.
 Guidelines for the first days of school will be distributed at Spring Fling.